 And, to talk about this, we have a couple different apps that we're going to be looking at.
 The first one is this recipes app.
 And so, this is an app that I use every single day that provides me suggestions for recipes that I might want to try.

+Next, we have this fitness trainer app that provides me a nice reminder to go out and do my evening run.
 And finally, there's this travel guide app that tries to surface interesting locations of interest while I'm out and about so I can make sure to go check them out.

+And so, each of these three different apps falls into one of these, kind of, three different categories that we have.
 The first one is what we call "Downtime."
 And so, this is something that doesn't have a concrete time or location associated with it.
 When I want to interact with this recipes app may vary from when you want to interact with this particular app.